Bounds for lacunary bilinear spherical and triangle maximal functions: Introduction and main results

+In the particular case of $\mu=\sigma_{2d-1}$ we might omit the measure $\mu$ in the notation.
+By allowing any parameter $t>0$ in the supremum above one gets the (full) bilinear spherical maximal function

-For $d\geq 2$, the study of the Lebesgue bounds for $\mathcal{M}$ got a lot of attention in the recent years, that is, people were interested in the description of all the parameters $1\leq p,q\leq \infty $ and $r>0$ such that $\mathcal{M}:L^p\times L^q\rightarrow L^r$ is bounded.
+For $d\geq 2$, the study of the Lebesgue bounds for $\mathcal{M}$ has attracted a lot of attention in recent years.
+In particular, people have studied the boundedness region of the operator, that is, the description of all the parameters $1\leq p,q\leq \infty $ and $r>0$ such that $\mathcal{M}:L^p\times L^q\rightarrow L^r$ is bounded.
 For both $\mathcal{M}$ and $\mathcal{M}_{lac}$, it is necessary to impose the H\"older relation $p^{-1}+q^{-1}=r^{-1}$ because of scaling.
 The operator $\mathcal{M}$ first appeared in \cite{GGIS}, and subsequently, its Lebesgue bounds were studied by multiple authors (\cite{BGHHO},\cite{GHH},\cite{HHY}) until the description of the sharp boundedness region for $\mathcal{M}$ in $d\geq 2$ was finally settled by \cite{JL} (see Theorem \ref{boundsjl} below for the statement of these sharp bounds).
 In that paper, they exploited an interesting coarea formula which allowed them to slice the integral in $S^{2d-1}$ into integrals over lower dimensional spheres.
-From that, they got a pointwise inequality of the form $\mathcal{M}(f,g)\leq C Mf(x)\mathcal{S}g(x)$ where $M$ is the Hardy-Littlewood maximal function and $\mathcal{S}$ is the spherical maximal function, and they were able to use the known boundedness properties of these (sub)linear operators.
-The spherical maximal function

-was first studied by Stein in \cite{stein}.
-He showed that $\mathcal{S}$ is bounded in $L^{p}$ if $d\geq 3$ and $\frac{d}{d-1}< p\leq \infty$ and that boundedness fails for $d\geq 2$ and $p\leq \frac{d}{d-1}$.
-The remaining case $d=2$ was proven later by Bourgain \cite{bourgaind2}, and it was much more complicated, since in that case the operator fails to be bounded in $L^2(\R^2)$.
-Even though the question was settled in \cite{JL} for $\mathcal{M}$, the sharp boundedness region for the lacunary case in $d\geq 2$ was still open and did not follow from the slicing strategy exploited in their paper.
-As we are studying the lacunary (sub)bilinear spherical maximal function, we will also naturally make use of facts about the lacunary (sub)linear spherical maximal function, defined as
+Even though the question of the boundedness region for $\mathcal{M}$ was settled in \cite{JL}, the sharp boundedness region for the lacunary case in $d\geq 2$ was still open and did not follow from the slicing strategy exploited in their paper.
+Indeed, when studying the boundedness properties of the bilinear spherical maximal function $\mathcal{M}$, Jeong and Lee \cite{JL} showed that if $F$ is a continuous function defined in $\R^{2d}$ and $(y,z)\in \R^d\times \R^d$, then the following slicing formula holds

-This has better boundedness properties than the full spherical maximal function; it was shown by C. Calderón \cite{calderon} and Coifman and Weiss \cite{coifmanweiss} that $\mathcal{S}_{lac}$ is bounded in $L^p$ for any $1<p\leq \infty$.